zephyrproject-rtos/zephyr/.github/ISSUE_TEMPLATE/ext-source.md

 ## Maintainership

-List the person(s) that will be maintaing the integration of this external code for the foreseeable future.
+List the person(s) that will be maintaining the integration of this external code for the foreseeable future.
 Please use GitHub IDs to identify them.
 You can choose to identify a single maintainer only or add collaborators as well